peter88213/novelyst_matrix/docs/usage.md

 ## Usage

 - Start the matrix manager from the main menu: **Tools > Matrix**.
+- Use the mouse wheel for vertical scrolling, and <Shift>-mouse wheel for horizontal scrolling.
 - Add/Remove relationships by klicking on the nodes.

 ### Exit